PostHog/posthog.com/contents/docs/cdp/batch-exports/redshift.md

 ## Creating the batch export

 1. Subscribe to data pipelines add-on in [your billing settings](https://us.posthog.com/organization/billing) if you haven't already.
-2. Click [Data pipelines](https://app.posthog.com/pipeline) in the navigation and go to the exports tab in your PostHog instance.
+2. Click [Data pipelines](https://app.posthog.com/pipeline) in the navigation and go to the destinations tab in your PostHog instance.
-3. Click "Create export workflow".
+3. Click "New destination".
 4. Select **Redshift** as the batch export type.
 5. Fill in the necessary [configuration details](#redshift-configuration).
 6. Finalize the creation by clicking on "Create".